I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

 Here are some tricks and tips you should consider:

 • You can change the environment of the plant.
-If your plant is not growing fast enough, it could be because of lack of light or low temperature.
+If your plant is not growing fast enough, it could be because of a lack of light or low temperature.

 • You can also change the soil to give growth a boost.